AhmedHMoustafa/CppND-Route-Planning-Project/README.md

 # A* Search Route Planning Project

-This repo contains the code for an A* Search Route Planning project implemented on C++.
+This repo contains the code for an A* Search Route Planning project implemented on C++ for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 It uses map data from the OpenStreetMap project.

 <img src="map.png" width="600" height="450" />